dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 ```
 #### getLastNumberTrivia

-We now make the first test, with the first feature that will show a number stored in the cache.
+Create the first test for the first feature that will show a number stored in the cache.
- So let's go to the test file `number_trivia_local_data_source_test.dart`.
+Open the `number_trivia_local_data_source_test.dart` file and add the following test:

 ```dart
 group('getLastNumberTrivia', () {